-If you have found a home you would like to buy or you think you will soon, it’s a good time to get your application together.
+If you’ve found a home that you are interested in buying, it’s time to get your KiwiBuild application together.

 Preparing your eligibility documents

-- proof of income (an IRD certificate of earnings for the prior 12 months)
+- proof of income (an IRD Summary of Earnings for the last 12 months).

-If you are self-employed, you must provide your earnings documents for the most current tax year, including:
+If you are self-employed, you must provide one of the following as proof of income:

 Getting your finances sorted

-Just like buying a home on the open market, you will need to prove to a bank or financial institution that you are able to service a mortgage on the home you are interested in buying.
-You will also need a deposit.
+Just like any home purchase, you will need to provide a deposit and prove to a bank or financial institution that you are able to service the mortgage on a home.

-If you have been a member of KiwiSaver for three years, you may be able to withdraw all, or part of your savings to put towards the deposit on your first home.
+If you have been a member of KiwiSaver for three years, you may be able to withdraw savings from your fund to put toward the deposit on your first home.

 First Home Grant